Berube History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

-Berube Settlers in United States in the 17th Century
+Berube Settlers in Canada in the 17th Century

 - Damien Bérubé, who was baptized in Rocquefort in 1647, who arrived in New France in 1671.
 He collaborated in the founding of the seigniory of la Bouteillerie, in Rivière-Ouelle.
 He married Jeanne Savonnet in 1679 in l'Islet, and they had seven children